sparisi/mips/README.md

 `show_simulation(mdp,policy.makeDeterministic,0.1,1000) % visualize learned policy (see below)`

 Notice that, in the case of episodic (black box) RL, these scripts define both the *low level policy* (the one used by the agent) and the *high level policy* (the sampling distribution used to draw the low level policy parameters).
-In this setting, it is important to set up the variable `makeDet`: if `true`, the low level policy is deterministic (e.g., the covariance of a Gaussian is zeroed and the high level policy only draws its mean).
+In this setting, it is important to set the variable `makeDet`: if `true`, the low level policy is deterministic (e.g., the covariance of a Gaussian is zeroed and the high level policy only draws its mean).

 ### Library
 The folder contains some policies, generic basis functions, and functions for sampling and evaluation.
 The most important functions are